billy4479/latex/stochastic-processes.typ

   can be written as
   $
     X_(t_(1:h)) = M z wide "for" z = vec(X_(t_1), X_(t_2) - X_(t_1), dots.v, X_(t_h) - X_(t_(h-1)))
-    "and" M "is an appropriate" h times h "matrix"
+    "and" cases(delim: #none, M "is an appropriate", h times h "matrix")
   $
   Then, since MVG is closed under linear transformation we can conclude.
 ]